TYPO3-Initiatives/digital-asset-management/README.rst

 Contributing to the Frontend
 ============================

-The frontend itself is based on Vue.js, TypeScript and JSX-TypeScript (.tsx) templates.
-To contribute and make changes use the commands described below within the :code:`./Build/Vue` directory.
+The frontend is based on Vue.js, TypeScript and JSX-TypeScript (.tsx) templates.
+To contribute and make changes please adapt the files and use the commands described below within the :code:`./Build/Vue` directory to build the required modules.

 Project Setup
 -------------